paulduchesne/sight-and-sound/README.md

 # sight-and-sound
-Linked Open Data experiments with data from the 2012 Sight and Sound Film Poll.
+Linked Open Data experiment with data from the 2012 Sight and Sound Film Poll.